The Erasmus+ programme

 note:

 - If the number of applying students to a partner institution exceed given amount, we still try to nominate all applying students; however, the partner institution may not accept all nominations.
 Candidates are usually selected according to their average grades.
+Students whose nominations are not approved can be offered an alternative partner university.

 - Other